kibook/s1kd-tools/tools/s1kd-instance/README.md

 Identifying the source of an instance
 -------------------------------------

-The resulting data module instances will contain the element `<sourceDmIdent>`, which will contain the identification elements of the source data modules used to instantiate them.
+If the identification information (extension, code, issue or language) of an instance differs from that of the source, the resulting data module instance will contain the element `<sourceDmIdent>`, which will contain the identification elements of the source data module used to instantiate it.
 Publication module instances will contain the element `<sourcePmIdent>` instead.

 Additionally, the data module instance will contain an element `<repositorySourceDmIdent>` for each CIR specified with the -R option.

-If the -S option is used, neither the `<sourceDmIdent>`/`<sourcePmIdent>` elements or `<repositorySourceDmIdent>` elements are added.
-This can be useful when this tool is not used to make an "instance" per se, but more generally to make a module based on an existing module.
+If the -S (--no-source-ident) option is used, neither the `<sourceDmIdent>` or `<sourcePmIdent>` elements are added.
+If the -3 (--no-repository-ident) option is used, no &lt;repositorySourceDmIdent&gt; elements will be added.
+These options can be useful when this tool is not used to make an "instance" per se, but more generally to make a module based on an existing module.

 Removing/simplifying/pruning applicability annotations
 ------------------------------------------------------